apiel/zicBox/plugins/components/SDL/README.md

-# 04 UI Component plugins SDL
+# 04 UI Component plugins

+SDL Components

 ZicBox load UI plugin, called component, and organize them by views.
 Those components have access to each others and to the audio plugins.